nishanths/gpg/README.txt

-foobar.tar.asc is an encypted tar archive that contains a GPG secret key and SSH public and private keys.
+foobar.tar.asc is an encyrpted tar archive that contains a GPG secret key and SSH public and private keys.
 These can assist in recovering passwords when all else is failing.